Witt/Thomas Productions

-Witt/Thomas Productions is an American television and movie production company run by TV producers Paul Junger Witt and Tony Thomas.
+Witt/Thomas Productions was an American television and movie production company run by TV producers Paul Junger Witt and Tony Thomas.
 The company was consistently productive between its founding in 1973 and 1999, but is still active, producing an occasional film or TV series project.
 It has produced more than 25 American primetime television series, mostly half-hour sitcoms.
-Witt/Thomas is perhaps best known for producing the popular sitcoms Soap, Benson, It's a Living, The Golden Girls (along with its sequel, The Golden Palace), Empty Nest, Blossom, and Brotherly Love.
-Witt and Thomas have also produced many cinematic works, including the 1989 box-office success Dead Poets Society.
+Witt/Thomas is perhaps best known for producing the popular sitcoms Soap, Benson, It's a Living, The Golden Girls (along with its sequel, The Golden Palace), Empty Nest, Blossom, Nurses and Brotherly Love.
+Witt and Thomas have also produced many cinematic works, including the 1989 box office collection success Dead Poets Society.

 Numerous Witt/Thomas television series were created and co-executive produced by Susan Harris, then Witt's wife.
 The shows that had involvement from Harris were produced under the modified title Witt/Thomas/Harris Productions.

 History

 Work with other creators and producers

-During the 1980s and '90s, Witt/Thomas continued their producing streak, with many of their shows still having involvement from Harris, and several in between that were served by other creators.
+During the 1980s and '90s, Witt/Thomas continued their producing streak, with many of their shows still involving Harris, and several served by other creators.
 From 1979 until 1983, John Rich (later known for co-producing MacGyver with Henry Winkler) was a top-tier producer with Witt and Thomas on Benson, and later on the company's short-lived Condo.
 In 1991, Rich briefly returned to the company as an executive producer on the short-lived NBC sitcom Walter & Emily.

 Witt/Thomas brought It's a Living to ABC's fall schedule in 1980, a comedy centered on four buxom waitresses who worked for a posh restaurant atop a Los Angeles hotel, and the fraternizing that went on between them.
 The series, created by Stu Silver, Dick Clair, and Jenna McMahon, ran on ABC for two seasons, with the second season airing under the modified title Making a Living.
 Syndication reruns, which aired a year after the series' cancellation (see below), brought the show a whole new audience; the series was revived under its original title for first-run syndication, and ran four additional seasons (1985–1989).
 Witt/Thomas also produced the short-lived 1983 ABC sitcom Condo, from creator Sheldon Bull.
 Although it had no involvement from Susan Harris, Condo featured elements of Soap, in which two families, related by marriage, were the focus, along with the in-fighting that went on between both sides.
 Other Witt/Thomas series during the mid-1980s that were created by people other than Susan Harris included the short-lived CBS sitcom Tough Cookies (1986), which starred Robby Benson as a young maverick detective, and One Big Family (1986–1987), a first-run syndication series which was the third (and final) Witt/Thomas comedy vehicle for Danny Thomas.
 The latter was the only series from the company in which one of the partners (Witt) had co-creation credit, in this case with David Pollock and Elias Davis.